vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * The version of the package should start at `1.0.0`, or `0.1.0` it represents initial development.
 * Build metadata should be provided correctly
-* Prerelease versions used when appripriate
+* Prerelease versions used when appropriate

 ## Versioning of Packages

 When a new version is available for a package, TCE needs to have a defined process for how that version can be made available to end users.
-Lets start by looking at how the process works today, and then suggest a desired future state.
+Let us start by looking at how the process works today, and then suggest a desired future state.

 ### High Level Overview